johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 distributed actor Greeter { ... }
 ```

-Which can be used to create a proxy, using the following invocation:
+Which can be used to create a proxy for by the following invocation:

 ```swift
 let greeter = try Greeter(address: someAddress, using: clusterTransport)